 - Muscle twitching and cramping, especially in the hands and feet

-- Loss of motor control in the hands and arms
+- Loss of motor strength of arms and legs

 - Impairment in the use of arms and legs